Rel1cx/eslint-config-with-tsconfig/README.md

 ## Usage

-After submodule cloned, import or include the configuration files in your project:
+After submodule cloned, import the configuration files in your project:

 At `project/.eslintrc.js`